 - 3 tbsp honey

-- ½ cup almond beverage or alternative nut/oat beverage
+- ½ cup unsweetened almond milk or alternative nut/oat beverage

 - ¼ cup vegetable oil

 - ½ cup coconut yogurt or alternative yogurt

 - Conestoga Farms Free Range eggs